Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Data and Code Availability

-The code for this paper is publicly available at \href{https://github.com/lacclab/Readability_Evaluation_Using_Reading_Ease}{https://github.com/lacclab/Readability-Evaluation-Using-Reading-Ease}.
-OneStop \cite{onestop2025preprint} is publicly available at \href{https://osf.io/2prdq/}{https://osf.io/2prdq/}.
-OneStopL2 will be made publicly available upon paper publication.
+OneStop \citep{onestop2025} is publicly available at \href{https://osf.io/2prdq/}{https://osf.io/2prdq/}.
+OneStopL2 will be made publicly available.
+The materials and code for this paper are publicly available at \href{https://github.com/lacclab/Readability-Evaluation-Using-Reading-Ease}{https://github.com/lacclab/Readability-Evaluation-Using-Reading-Ease}.